gemini-cli

 Release Cadence and Tags

 We will follow https://semver.org/ as closely as possible but will call out when or if we have to deviate from it.
-Our weekly releases will be minor version increments and any bug or hotfixes btween releases will go out as patch versions on the most recent release.
+Our weekly releases will be minor version increments and any bug or hotfixes between releases will go out as patch versions on the most recent release.

 Preview

-New preview releases will be published each week at UTC 2359 on Tuesdays.
 These releases will not have been fully vetted and may contain regressions or other outstanding issues.
 Please help us test and install with preview tag.

 npm install -g @google/gemini-cli@preview